Mike Slinn

 Time to read: 4 minutes.

 Ruby gems provide a handy way of packaging reusable Ruby code for use in Ruby programming projects.
-Bundler simplifies and automates the process of downloading, installing and maintaining compatible versions of Ruby gems dependencies for a project.
-Ruby gems are also very easy to publish.
+Bundler simplifies and automates the process of downloading, installing and maintaining compatible versions of Ruby gem dependencies for a project.
+Ruby gems are also easy to publish.

 My jekyll_plugin_support gem contains classes called JekyllBlock, JekyllTag, JekyllBlockNoArgParsing, and JekyllTagNoArgParsing.
 These classes are meant to be subclassed.
-New Jekyll plugins are created around these subclasses, and these plugins are normally packaged as gems also.
+New Jekyll plugins are created around these subclasses, and these plugins are normally packaged as gems as well.

-To clarify, while gems cannot be subclassed, when the jekyll_plugin_support gem is added to a project as a dependency, at least one of the four classes that I mentioned are meant to be subclassed.
+To clarify, while gems cannot be subclassed, when the jekyll_plugin_support gem is added to a project as a dependency, at least one of the four classes that I mentioned will need to be subclassed.
 The subclasses are used to define a Jekyll plugin.

 Context